ansegura7/DataScience_FIFA19Data/README.md

 # Visual and Data Analysis - FIFA 19
-- **Created by Andrés Segura Tinoco**
-- **Created on May 1, 2019**
+Data Science Project to analyze and discover insights of the attributes of each player registered in the latest edition of FIFA 19 database.
+Most of the project was done with Jupyter Notebook, so that the reader can see and understand the code implemented.

 ![PCA Plot](https://raw.githubusercontent.com/ansegura7/DataScience_FIFA19Data/master/images/pca-results.jpg)

 ![PCA Network](https://raw.githubusercontent.com/ansegura7/DataScience_FIFA19Data/master/images/force-directed-graph.jpg)

-## Overview
-Data Science Project to analyze and discover insights of the attributes of each player registered in the latest edition of FIFA 19 database.
-Most of the project was done with Jupyter Notebook, so that the reader can see and understand the code implemented.

 ## Data
 Detailed attributes for every player registered in the latest edition of FIFA 19 database: